-Interested in digital video and media productions?
-An entry point into this exciting industry is as an associate producer.
+Interested in digital video and media production?
+An associate producer may be an entry level role in this industry.
 The associate producer is the producer’s right hand and supports them with whatever is needed.
-As an associate producer you will need to have multi-tasking skills, be deadline sensitive, make good decisions, be a problem solver, be able to supervise a crew, innovative and creative and have the technical skills to operate tools and production equipment.
+As an associate producer you’ll need good multi-tasking skills, be deadline sensitive and make sound decisions.
+You will also need to be a problem solver, able to supervise a crew, and use your innovative and creative technical skills to operate production equipment.
 You may be asking yourself, “What does a producer and associate producer do?”
-Also, “What are the different phases of production?”
+You may also be wondering what the different stages of production are.
 If you are ready to work in a highly rewarding, fast-paced and creative job, becoming an associate producer may be the right career for you.

 What Does an Associate Producer Do?

-The associate producer assists the producer in putting a TV program, media production or film together.
+The associate producer assists the producer to put a TV program, media project or film together.
 They will coordinate schedules for content production and direct teams as needed.
-They will write and create content, communicate between colleagues, edit video and ensure fit to style guides and organizational standards, edit and rewrite wire copy, cue up media and make sure scripts are in order.
+They will also write and create content, communicate between colleagues and edit video.
+Associate producers also ensure that projects conform to style guides and standards, write copy, cue media and make sure scripts are in order.
 An associate producer will work in the development stages, pre-production, production and post production as delegated by the producer.

 What Does a Producer Do?

-According to the Producers Guild of America, the producer initiates, coordinates, supervises and controls all aspects of the motion-picture and television production process.
-This includes the creative, financial, technological and administrative processes.
+According to the Producers Guild of America, the producer initiates, coordinates, supervises and controls all aspects of the film and television production process.
+This includes creative, financial, technological and administrative processes.